micxu-prog/claude-code-config/README.md

 # Claude Code Config

 Portable configuration files for [Claude Code](https://claude.com/claude-code) and [Ghostty](https://ghostty.org) terminal.
-Clone this repo on any Mac and run `install.sh` to symlink everything into place.
+Clone this repo on any Mac and run `install.sh` to copy everything into place.

 ---